 Ashura is observed on the tenth day of Muharram, the first month of the Islamic calendar.

 Muslims use a lunar calendar which differs in length from the Gregorian calendar used worldwide.
-This means the Gregorian date of Muslim holidays, including Ashura, shifts slightly from one year to the next, falling about 11 days earlier each year.
+This means the Gregorian date of Muslim holidays shifts slightly from one year to the next, falling about 11 days earlier each year.

 Ashura Date Depends on Moon Sighting

-The timing of Muslim months and holidays depends on the sighting of the Crescent Moon following the New Moon.
-Because the Moon's visibility depends on clear skies and a number of other factors, the exact date for Ashura cannot be predicted with certainty.
+The timing of Muslim months and holidays generally depends on the sighting of the Moon's crescent following New Moon.
+Because the Moon's visibility depends on clear skies and a number of other factors, the exact date of Muslim holidays cannot be predicted with certainty.

-Also, since the Moon is never visible in all world regions at once and current local dates can vary from one country to another, the holiday may fall on different dates according to a country's longitude and time zone.
-Depending on their country of origin or cultural affiliation, some Muslims in the UK may, therefore, celebrate Ashura one day earlier than others.
+Also, since the Moon is never visible in all world regions at once and current local dates can vary from one country to another, a holiday may fall on different dates according to a country's longitude and time zone.
+Depending on their country of origin, religious orientation, or cultural affiliation, some Muslims may, therefore, celebrate a holiday one day earlier than others.

 Is Ashura a Public Holiday?